-The kids and I started a conversation the other day about the different types of gifts a teacher would receive, and we all agreed that a gift which is made by hand has a lot of love in it.
+The kids and I started a conversation the other day about the different types of teachers gifts that a teacher would receive, and we all agreed that a gift which is made by hand has a lot of love in it.
 Coming from such a green family, the kids wanted to gift something that grows and one that can stay on a teachers desk.
 We started by making a list of different ways we can gift something that grows and this is the first of our projects.

 Get the kids to make their own teachers gifts this year.
 Easy peasy!

 Posted by Family Garden Life on Wednesday, 15 November 2017

 Mason jars or you can use washed glass jars from your pantry

 Plain swing tags, template & glue

 First, set your table up with each of the components for the jar layers in front of you.
 Start with the small stones and build each layer as a visual and textural step.
 Finish with enough succulent mix to promote root growth and stability for your plants.